csci104/site/homework/cmake_automated_tests.md

 Note: CMake is a very useful program for compiling C++ code that will generate Makefiles and other scripts

 #### Step 2a - Test Each Problem Individually
-**If you have written ALL your code for ALL problems in the homework, you can skip down to Step YY**.
+**If you have written ALL your code for ALL problems in the homework, you can skip down to Step 3**.

 Each coding problem has a subfolder of its tests.
 If you've written code for just one problem and want to test it, then you'll need to `cd` into that subfolder.